History of Abu Dhabi in Timeline

 2019: Formation of the Abu Dhabi Government Media Office

-In 2019, the Abu Dhabi Government Media Office (ADGMO) was formed to represent the government in the media and monitor local and international news.
+In 2019, the Abu Dhabi Government Media Office (ADGMO) was formed to represent the government in the media and monitor local and international media.

-In 2020, construction was scheduled to begin on the UAE's first official synagogue, as part of the Abrahamic Family House complex.
+In 2020, construction was scheduled to begin on the synagogue, part of the multi-faith Abrahamic Family House complex.

-In May 2021, the Sheikh Zayed Grand Mosque Center attended the Arabian Travel Market 2021 exhibition to promote its religious and cultural roles.
+In May 2021, the Sheikh Zayed Grand Mosque Center attended the Arabian Travel Market 2021 exhibition to promote its religious and cultural role.

-As of 2021, the Abu Dhabi public bus system had completed 53.3 million passenger trips, with a fleet of 583 buses.
+As of 2021, the Abu Dhabi public bus system had completed 53.3 million passenger trips, with a fleet of 583 buses for the city of Abu Dhabi.

-In 2021, Abu Dhabi introduced four toll gates, with over 1.8 million registered cars in the system by year-end.
+In 2021, Abu Dhabi introduced four Darb toll gates on all bridges entering the main Abu Dhabi island, operating during peak hours, and had over 1.8 million registered cars by year-end.

-In 2021, the films "The Misfits" and "Dune" were released, featuring scenes shot in Abu Dhabi.
+In 2021, the films "The Misfits" and "Dune" were released, featuring Abu Dhabi as one of their shooting locations.

 Loading Video...